Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

 The dry air was something I was unaccustomed to, as well.
-I discovered quickly why lip balm is a staple in Arizona.
+I quickly discovered why lip balm is a staple in Arizona.
 Hairspray is something you might want to consider for your stay, as well.
 The dry air makes for a very static experience.

 Let's get started!

-First stop is Phoenix and its suburbs.
+The first stop is Phoenix and its suburbs.

-In Minnesota oranges are dry, sour, and fibrous, from being picked too early, so that they can survive a long time being shipped on a truck.
-An Arizona orange is ripe, sweet, and juicy! it was quite a treat to eat one right off of the tree.
+In Minnesota, oranges are dry, sour, and fibrous from being picked too early so that they can survive a long time being shipped on a truck.
+An Arizona orange is ripe, sweet, and juicy!
+It was quite a treat to eat one right off of the tree.
 It was succulent and sweet!

 Palms are the southern version of an evergreen.
 They are not only beautiful, but they are a practical reprieve from the intense Arizona heat, as their large fronds can provide a substantial amount of shade.

-Palms are not only practical but they also add a touch of life to the seemingly lifeless look of a desert basin.
+Palms are not only practical, but they also add a touch of life to the seemingly lifeless look of a desert basin.

 Southwest Fast Food